 HIPAA regulation sets specific standards for the release of PHI for media or marketing purposes.
 If these Boston hospitals had an effective HIPAA compliance program in place, they could have avoided this detrimental breach of patients’ PHI.

-An effective HIPAA compliance program must necessarily include HIPAA policies and procedures addressing each standard outlined in the HIPAA rules.
-That includes media and marketing provisions, which are meant to protect patient privacy and ensure confidentiality of health care data.
+An effective HIPAA compliance program must include HIPAA policies and procedures addressing each standard outlined in the HIPAA rules.
+That includes media and marketing provisions, which are meant to protect patient privacy and ensure confidentiality of healthcare data.

 In addition to HIPAA policies and procedures, HIPAA training requirements state that all employees working in a healthcare setting who can access or encounter PHI must go through annual training.
 This is to ensure that healthcare settings will uniformly apply HIPAA standards to safeguard patients’ PHI.
 In this case, each Boston hospital will now be mandated to provide HIPAA training as a part of the HIPAA settlement.

 With more and more visibility being given to HIPAA fines over the past few years, healthcare professionals can’t afford to go without an effective HIPAA compliance program.

 Need Help with HIPAA?